 Constructively Replenishing

 Constructively Replenishing.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 Life grinds us down, dulling our sharpness.
 Routine and boredom invade our tidy spaces, frighten our sensibilities, and warn of impending doom.
 If unprepared, these shifts of psychic strength can spook us into addictions and unhealthy escapes.
 We must constructively replenish our minds and refuel our spirits.